The 2017 WSOP Schedule: The Unmatched Guide to the World Series of Poker

 How many events will the 2017 WSOP schedule feature?

-While we won’t have an answer for certain until the finalized schedule is released in late February 2017 I would place a small nest-egg on the over if 69 is the line – last year’s total.
+Before the schedule was released I said that I would place a small nest-egg on the over if 69 is the line – last year’s total.

 Which of these taglines sounds more appealing to you?